traveling-desi/coding-challenge/README.md

 <pre>
 	Bad Input (IGNORED): {"created_time": "2016-03-29T06:04:40Z", "target": "Matt-Gysel", "actor": ""}
 </pre>
-* Map the actor and target to vertex numbers and store it in `vertexNameMap` if they have neve been seen before.
-Then create an edge which is a tuple of vertices the form `(v1,v2), where v1 < v2`.
-By enforcing an increasing order we can find the same non-directional edge even if the actor and target are interchanged.
+* Map the actor and target to vertex numbers and store it in `vertexNameMap` if they have never been seen before.
+Then create an edge which is a tuple of vertices of the form `(v1,v2), where v1 < v2`.
+By enforcing an increasing order in naming the tuple, we can find the same non-directional edge even if the actor and target are interchanged.

 * Finally compare the timestamp (CT) of the payment with the `lastMaxTime` (MT).
 The result will  fall within the following three categories:
 <pre>